 But how do you pack all the value you provide into a concise resume?
 And how do you make it look good?

-We’ve got this, thanks to the years I’ve spent helping people land dream jobs in data entry!
-Take some inspiration from these 3 resume examples and seasoned advice.
+We’ve got this, thanks to the years we’ve spent helping people land dream jobs in data entry!
+Take some inspiration from our three data entry specialist resume examples and seasoned advice.

 Data Entry Specialist Resume